KelvinHong/cpp-nn-scratch/README.md

 `generate1.svg, generate2.svg`.

 We built an MLP with some hidden layers, its graph can be seen as below:
+(view it in white background if currently your browser is in dark mode.)
 ![sample SVG image](media/model_graph.svg)

 We also built a toy example using the formula